syedarfaat/Syed_Arfaat_JFD_Phase_2_FunFit_Zumba_Project/README.md

+The jar file can be found inside the target folder.
 # Zumba Website

 This application is designed to manage the enrollment and scheduling of students for Zumba classes.
 It features two main modules: